 The auction committee proudly announced the Nieswiadomy family as the year's honored family.
-Long-time parishioners, Ben and Rose incorporate all those wonderful qualities that we associate with leaders in the Catholic Community.
-Their commitment to Catholic Education and the fine job of raising their family are just a couple of the fine attributes we associate with these wonderful people.
+Long-time parishioners, Ben and Rose incorporate all those qualities that we associate with leaders in the Catholic Community.
+Their commitment to Catholic Education and the fine job of raising their family are just a couple of the attributes we associate with these special people.

 Each year the parish has a carnival to celebrate community and to raise a few dollars to support the parish.
 This year the parish decided to hold an OktoberFest in ...October!
 But to transition to that date and make sure the withdrawals for the parishioners were not great, a Community Event was held in April.
 This event featured rides, food, entertainment and a car show.
 Everyone had a wonderful time as we looked forward to October.

 Seminarian Emmett Hall began a 6 week service to the parish in June of 2010.
 The seminarians use this time to become acquainted with parish life.

 Each year the graduating 8th grade class from St. Pius X School pools money they raise during the year to present a gift to the parish.
 This year's gift is a beautiful bronze tiger depicting the mascot of St. Pius X. This shows Fr.
 Guadagnoli and Fr.
 Morris blessing the tiger during the Feast of St. Pius X celebration weekend August 19th through August 21st.
 We thank the class of 2009-2010 for this very beautiful gift.

 As our history shows, change is a constant that never seems to phase our parish.
 We roll with the punches.
 At the end of the 2009-10 school term, Dr. Carol Newman stepped down to spend more time with her wonderful family.
 Into that breach stepped our new principal, Cindy Elwood.
 The parish welcomed Cindy and her family and looks forward to the many new and different assets she brings to our parish.